Yeshiva University High School of Los Angeles: Composition

 Each school has a student body of approximately two hundred students from different areas of Los Angeles.
 Many students live in the Pico-Robertson and Beverlywood neighborhoods, and in the San Fernando Valley.
-The Boys' School has 29 full-time equivalent faculty, while the Girls' School has 36 full-time equivalent faculty.
+The boys' school has 29 full-time equivalent faculty, while the Girls' School has 36 full-time equivalent faculty.

 Student life

 Sports

-The school assigns teams to compete in basketball (varsity & junior varsity), baseball, fencing, swimming, tennis, volleyball, cross country, flag football, golf, and soccer.
+The school assigns teams to compete in basketball (varsity and junior varsity), baseball, fencing, swimming, tennis, volleyball, cross country, flag football, golf, and soccer.

 In 1997, the school asked the California Interscholastic Federation (CIF) to move the November cross-country championships to a day other than Saturday; Orthodox Jews would not participate if the competition was held on a Saturday.
 The initial request was denied, but the school said they planned to file an appeal.

 In 2009, the boys' basketball team forfeited two games against the Oakwood Gorillas in the CIF Liberty League, because the opposing team had drafted a 17-year-old girl– the all-boys team would violate religious practices by playing organized sports with a girl after their bar mitzvah.
 Rather than press the issue, as the other team was determined to uphold their Title IX right to maintain women members of the team, YULA chose to forfeit the two upcoming games against Oakwood.
 YULA asked the league to reconsider the forfeitures after an upset win placed them in contention for the playoffs, and shrink their season from 20 games to 18, but the request was denied.

+Newspaper

+YULA circulates editions of its newspaper, The Panther Post, a few times per year.
+It reports on the student community, academics, and politics.
+In March 2021, the paper was recognized by the Columbia Scholastic Press Association.